Liam-hi/figma-glassmorphism/README.md

 :recycle: Refactor

 The Glassmorphism plugin was used by thousands of users within a short period of time.
-I have refactored the plugin from vanilla JavaScript to Preact in order to make it easier to maintaine in the future.
+I have refactored the plugin from vanilla JavaScript to Preact in order to make it easier to maintaine.
 I chose Preact over React because it is a lightweight framework, making it more suitable for a smaller application.

 :speech_balloon: Why Glassmorphism and not Glassify?